 - Accept invitations when people ask you to do things – you never know who else might be there.

-- Go to parties where you meet new people.
+- Go social events where you meet new people.

 - Volunteer (check out your local charities or community events).

 - When you’re nervous, it’s easy to get tongue-tied or say things you think sound stupid.
-Building your self-esteem and going easy on yourself can often calm your nerves.
+Above all, building your self-esteem and going easy on yourself can often calm your nerves.

 - If you’re at an event with lots of new people, find the people you already know first to relax a bit before meeting others.